-In the 18th century Nisantasi was transformed in a Europeanized district within Istanbul.
+In the 18th century, Nisantasi was transformed in a Europeanized district within Istanbul.
 The heart of the neighborhood is the point where Vali Konagi street dissects Rumeli and Tesvikiye Avenues.
 Nişantaşı is where the locals go to hang out, to see and be seen.
-Abdi İpekçi Caddesi is the Turkish equivalent of 5th Avenue with rich boutiques and cafes lined up along its sides.
+Abdi İpekçi Caddesi is the Turkish equivalent of 5th Avenue with rich boutiques and trendy cafes lined up along its sides.

 All the beautiful buildings along Macka, Valikonagi and Abdi Ipekci Streets have their own individual stories, and together they go to make up the history of this elegant area.
 For instance, Macka Palas, the historic building which houses the Emporio Armani and Gucci stores, as well as the Park Hyatt Hotel, was built in 1922 by the famous architect Giulio Mongeri for Munire Hanim, the granddaughter of Sultan Abdulmecid.

 City’s Nisantasi shopping center, is located on the street of Tesvikiye which is the heart of retail shopping in the luxurious district of Nisantasi.